amyvi/Linux/README.md

 # Linux
-Files uploaded here are based on personal notes for Linux System Administration <for starters>
+Files uploaded here are based on personal notes for Linux System Administration // for starters

 Source:
 - man pages